AshConnolly/Applicant-List-App/README.md

 If you wish to inspect the React DOM, you can download [React Developer Tools.](https://facebook.github.io/react/blog/2015/09/02/new-react-developer-tools.html)

 ####Future updates:
-- Routing 404 issue: prevent users trying to access non-existent subdirectories using express to send the [correct server response on request](https://github.com/ReactTraining/react-router/blob/master/docs/guides/Histories.md#browserhistory) -
+- Routing 404 issue: prevent users trying to access non-existent subdirectories using express to send the [correct server response on request](https://github.com/ReactTraining/react-router/blob/master/docs/guides/Histories.md#browserhistory)
-- Set up routing to only change out body content - as to not repeat <Header/> and <Footer /> inside components.
+- Set up routing to only change out body content - as to not repeat `<Header/>` and `<Footer />` inside components.
 - Unit tests
 - More complex experience data, paragraphs etc
 - Update CSS to be more inline with website